 Private Music Instruction.
-The fee for one-half hour of instruction weekly is \$40.
-The fee for one hour of instruction weekly is \$60.
-The fee for more than one hour of instruction weekly-for music majors only-is \$60.
+The fee for one-half hour of instruction weekly is \$60.
+The fee for one hour of instruction weekly is \$100.

 Musical Instrument Rental Charge.
-The charge for use of university-owned musical instruments is \$25.
+The charge for use of university-owned musical instruments is \$25 per semester.
 Consult the School of Music for specific information.